Taking Notes like a Human Being

 Dr Gordon Howe, at Exeter University, and others have done repeated studies on different kinds of note-making, and have noticed the principle notes yes, but the fewer the better.
 How few, then?
 Just one or two keywords jotted down may not do full well in the long run.
 Just accept that Howe's findings are not much qualified.
 Different note-making techniques were ranked as follows:

-Key-words were defined as those which held the most relevant sense in the shortest way possible, and which also gave the most immediate recall when the note-maker was tested, writes the British psychologist Tony Buzan, rendering the investigation.
+Key-words were defined as those which held the most relevant sense in the shortest way possible, and which also gave the most immediate recall when the note-maker was tested, write Tony and Barry Buzan, rendering the investigation.
+(2010:20-21)

-Be on the outlook for significant words [Mum 113-14].
-Our minds don't necessarily recall by way sentences, but often recall in key-words and images.
+Be on the outlook for significant words (Buzan 1988:113-14).
+Our minds don't necessarily recall by way of sentences, but often recall in key-words and images.
 It's often like that: visual memory (imagery) can be great for recall.
-It has been proved experimentally.
+It has been substantially documented experimentally.

 Of the words we hear, see, and use, perhaps nine or ten per cent are essential for recall, and thus solid key words.